 Faculty of Social Sciences

-I am currently co-chairing (with Jean McAvoy) the production of the new 60-credit Level 1 psychology module Investigating psychology 1 (DE100), which will have its first presentation in October 2014.
+I recently co-chaired (with Jean McAvoy) the production of the new 60-credit Level 1 psychology module Investigating psychology 1 (DE100).
 I previously co-chaired (with Nicola Brace) the production of Discovering psychology (DSE141), and for this work we received the 2013 OU Teaching Award.

 My main research interests lie in the interdisciplinary study of social and psychological aspects of shared beliefs and social remembering, especially in relation to conspiracy theories, antisemitism and Holocaust remembrance.
 I am also interested more generally in the relationship between psychology and history.

-The main focus of my interest at the moment are testimonies of the survivors of the Holocaust in Yugoslavia.
-Specifically, I am interested in the institutional, ideological and cultural context of the production, collection, dissemination and reception of testimonies collected both under communism and after 1989, during the turbulent times of post-communist transition and the dissolution of Yugoslavia.
-Through the analysis of Holocaust survivor testimonies produced in specific cultural and political contexts, I am exploring broader issues concerning the social and historical contingency of Holocaust testimony and the complex relationship between – and mutual interdependence of – individual, collected, and collective memory.
+Most recently I have been working on a project exploring the testimonies of the survivors of the Holocaust in Yugoslavia.
+Specifically, I have been interested in the institutional, ideological and cultural context of the production, collection, dissemination and reception of testimonies collected both under communism and after 1989, during the turbulent times of post-communist transition and the dissolution of Yugoslavia.
+Through the analysis of Holocaust survivor testimonies produced in specific cultural and political contexts, I explored broader issues concerning the social and historical contingency of Holocaust testimony and the complex relationship between – and mutual interdependence of – individual, collected, and collective memory.
 I began work on this project in early 2011, thanks to the Charles H. Revson Foundation Fellowship which enabled me to spend three months as a fellow at the United States Holocaust Memorial Museum's Centre for Advanced Holocaust Studies in Washington, DC.

 Previously I worked on a number of projects on conspiracy theories, antisemitism and holocaust memorialisation.

-My first book Conspiracy Theories: Serbia vs. the New World Order, published in Serbian in 2006, was based on my PhD thesis which I completed at Loughborough University in 2002.
+Conspiracy Theories: My first book Conspiracy Theories: Serbia vs. the New World Order, published in Serbian in 2006, was based on my PhD thesis which I completed at Loughborough University in 2002.
 By examining the proliferation of conspiracy theories in Serbian society in the 1990s, this book offered a unique look at a hitherto neglected aspect of Serbian culture, and remains an authoritative account of the rise of conspiracy culture and antisemitism under Milosevic.
-I recently completed a second monograph on conspiracy theories, published by Palgrave Macmillan in 2011.
+In 2011 I completed a second monograph on conspiracy theories, published by Palgrave Macmillan in 2011.
 Conspiracy Theories: A Critical Introduction moves beyond the Serbian context and offers an interdisciplinary account of conspiracy theories as a global phenomenon, exploring their political, historical and psychological dimensions.
+The paperback edition of this book will be published in the spring of 2015.

-In 2004-2005, I worked on a project on social remembering and post-communist historical revisionism in Serbia.
-The project consisted of a case study of the rehabilitation, since the late 1980s, of Bishop Nikolaj Velimirovic (1880-1956), a controversial Serbian Orthodox Christian theologian, who, having been vilified by the Yugoslav communist authorities as a fascist and antisemite, has come to be regarded within the Serbian Orthodox Christian culture as the most important religious figure since medieval times.
-By exploring the changing representations of Bishop Velimirovic in the media and in commemorative discourse, I examined the complementary dynamics of repression and denial of controversy which were constitutive of the transformation in Velimirovic's public image.
+Antisemitism: In 2003-2005, I worked on a project on antisemitism in the Serbian Orthodox Church.
+The project consisted of a case study of the rehabilitation, since the late 1980s, of Bishop Nikolaj Velimirovic (1880-1956), a controversial Serbian Orthodox Christian theologian, who, in spite of his virulently antisemitic views, has come to be regarded within the Serbian Orthodox Christian culture as the most important religious figure since medieval times.
+By exploring the representations of Bishop Velimirovic in the media and in commemorative discourse, I examined the complementary dynamics of repression and denial of controversy which are constitutive of Velimirovic's continuing popularity.
 This project yielded a number of journal articles, and the book Denial and Repression of Antisemitism: Post-Communist Remembrance of the Serbian Bishop Nikolaj Velimirovic published in 2008 by Central European University Press.

 I am a member of the Psycho-Social Research Programme of the Centre for Citizenship, Identities and Governance (CCIG) based in the Faculty of Social Sciences, and the War, Conflict and Politics Research Group based in the Department of History.